~/apexyard

 Adopt, or originate

-Two entry points depending on what you walked in with. /handover takes an existing repo and generates an assessment + C4 L2 stub + registry entry. /idea captures a new product concept to the shared backlog so it doesn't evaporate.
+Two entry points depending on what you walked in with. /handover takes an existing repo and generates an assessment of its shape, plus a starter architecture diagram, plus the registry entry. /idea captures a new product concept to the shared backlog so it doesn't evaporate.

 /handover <repo-url> # existing project → assessment + registry + architecture stub